 Bypass navigation bar

 Would you like to work with people in a medically-related job that’s different every day?
-How about a career that’s always in demand, pays well and has almost limitless specializations?
+What about a career that’s always in demand, pays well and has numerous specializations?

 You may not know Radiologic Sciences by name, but if you’ve ever had an X-ray, you’ve met a radiologic technologist.
 They are the medical personnel who perform diagnostic imaging exams and give radiation therapy treatments.
 RTs work in hospitals, medical centers, diagnostic imaging centers and doctors’ offices.

 A career in Radiologic Sciences can lead in many directions, since demand is high with increasingly sophisticated health care.
 Specializations include mammography, computed tomography, magnetic resonance imaging, cardiovascular-interventional technology and nuclear medicine.
 Whether you consider yourself technically adept or not, you can succeed in Radiologic Sciences — it’s part science, part art.

 According to the Bureau of Labor Statistics, health-related occupations will add the most new jobs to the economy – nearly one-third of the total increase – through 2022.
 Fourteen of the top 20 fastest-growing jobs listed by America’s Career Infonet are in health care occupations.
 Job growth in the health care industry reflects the medical needs of a larger older population and more insured people in the U.S. stemming from health care reform.